-Test your commands by running the script and then using 1s within Shell1/ to check that each directory was deleted, created, or changed correctly.
+Test your commands by running the script and then using 1s within Shell1/ to see what directories are there.
+Once you have run the script and deleted, created or renamed files,

 Wildcards

 As we are working in the file system, there will be times that we want to perform the same command to a group of similar files.
 For example, you may need to move all text files within a directory to a new directory.
 Rather than copy each file one at a time, we can apply one command to several files using wildcards.
 We will use the and ? wildcards.
 The wildcard represents any string and the ? wildcard represents any single character.
 Though these wildcards can be used in almost every Unix command, they are particularly useful when dealing with files.